Getting Started

 from pyemaps import Crystal

-Before starting pyemaps diffraction simulation, the crystal object must be created and loaded.
-The following example creates a si crystal object by loading it from pyemaps built-in database for Silicon crystal using from_builtin
+Before starting pyEMAPS diffraction simulation, the crystal object must be created and data loaded.
+The following example creates a si crystal object by loading it from pyEMAPS built-in database for Silicon crystal using from_builtin

 from pyemaps import Crystal as cr